 - Lettuce and tomato if desired

-- In a large bowl, combine mayo, plain Greek yogurt, mustard, lemon juice, parsley, paprika and garlic powder.
+- In a large bowl, combine mayo, plain Greek yogurt, mustard, pickle relish, parsley, paprika and garlic powder.

 - Stir in shredded chicken, celery, nuts and green onions.
 Season to taste with salt and pepper.